 Taught by Sarah Lohman

-In this hands-on class, we'll bake a pie from start to finish with in-season fruit.
+In this hands-on class, we'll bake a pie from start to finish with in-season fruit (stone fruit, in this case).
 All your pie questions will be answered: What is the best fat to use for a crust?
 How do I stop my filling from being oozey?
 How do I make that cool crinkly edge?
 And so much more as we talk technique!

-Each participant will make their own mini gallete to take home and bake, as well as get to enjoy a slice of pie in class.
+Each participant will make their own mini galette to take home and bake, as well as get to enjoy a slice of pie in class.